Surf with confidence!

 Simulator

 This site now uses a Flash emulator called Ruffle.
-There are currently some minor visual differences.
-As the Ruffle emulator continues to improve, hopefully these issues will resolve in time.
-Note: Due to lack of keyboard and mouse pointer, NOT USABLE WITH iPad or iPhone.
+This is all done automatically on our server (no need to configure or install anything on your part).
+Note: Due to lack of keyboard and mouse pointer, MAY NOT BE USABLE WITH iPad or iPhone.
 Hasn't been tested on iPads with keyboard and mouse pad.

 The Altimeter Errors Simulator allows you to estimate the errors caused by changes in pressure and temperature if the aircraft's altimeter remained with the same setting throughout the change and the pilot maintained the original indicated altitude.